|Incidence in Minnesota:|

 Pancreatic cancer incidence is increasing significantly in Minnesota and nationally, although pancreatic cancer mortality has not increased.
 African Americans in Minnesota are two times more likely to develop pancreatic cancer than white Minnesotans.

 While overall incidence trends can be compared nationally, it is not possible to compare Minnesota incidence rates for pancreatic cancer before 2012 with that of other states.
-Unlike other state or regional cancer registries, the Minnesota Cancer Surveillance System (MCSS) did not include cancers that were not microscopically confirmed.
+Unlike other state or regional cancer registries, the Minnesota Cancer Reporting System (MCRS) did not include cancers that were not microscopically confirmed.
 Pancreatic cancer (like liver or brain cancer) is one of the few types of cancer where diagnosis is often based solely on clinical evidence, without confirmation by examining the tissue under the microscope.
-Beginning in 2012, MCSS collected data on cancers that were clinically diagnosed via radiography, CAT scans, or MRIs.
+Beginning in 2012, MCRS collected data on cancers that were clinically diagnosed via radiography tools such as CT scans or MRIs.
 Nationally, about 30% of pancreatic cancers are clinically diagnosed only.
 It is likely that even within Minnesota there is variation in the likelihood of microscopic confirmation depending on the region of the state, access to good medical care and local medical practices.

-From 2012 to 2014, about 414 new cases of pancreatic cancer in males and 352 new cases in females were diagnosed in Minnesota residents each year.
-Survival for pancreatic cancer is extremely poor because it is hard to find early; the cancer is usually large and has metastasized (spread) by the time symptoms develop.
+From 2015 to 2017, about 465 new cases of pancreatic cancer in males and 437 new cases in females were diagnosed in Minnesota residents each year.
+Survival for pancreatic cancer is poor because it is hard to detect early; the cancer is usually large and has metastasized (spread) by the time symptoms develop.

 Pancreatic cancer cases in Minnesota

-Since 1988, incidence rates increased by about 2.0% per year for both sexes.
-More strikingly, incidence rates increased by about 5% among males and by about 3% among females in the last five years.
-The rate of pancreatic cancer is 40-50% higher among males than females.
-Most recently, the age-adjusted incidence rate of pancreatic cancer was 14.5 new cases per 100,000 males and 11.3 new cases per 100,000 females.
+Incidence rates among males have increased since 1988 by about 2% per year.
+Incidence rates among females since 1988 have increased by about 2% per year.
+The rate of pancreatic cancer is 20-35% higher among males than females.
+Most recently, the age-adjusted incidence rate of pancreatic cancer was 14.6 new cases per 100,000 males and 11.8 new cases per 100,000 females.

 Pancreatic cancer cases in Minnesota, by age

-The rate of pancreatic cancer increases with age for both sexes, with the rates between males and females becoming more similar in the older age groups.
+The rate of pancreatic cancer increases with age for both sexes.
+Rates between males and females becoming more similar in the older age groups.

 What are risk factors for pancreatic cancer?